 - Discharged Patient Flow (60th percentile) – This ranking measurement reveals how efficiently the medical team treats less sick patients who will be discharged from the emergency room.

-- Admitted Patient Flow (25th percentile) – This low-ranking measurement reveals how the medical team treats sicker patients who our admitted to the hospital from the emergency room.
+- Admitted Patient Flow (25th percentile) – This low-ranking measurement reveals how the medical team treats sicker patients who are admitted to the hospital from the emergency room.

 - Overall Patient Satisfaction (74 percentile) – This ranking measurement reveals the overall patient experience when receiving care in all hospital departments.